FACTION BRIEF

 The Mystery Clubs and the Question Keepers both trace philosophical lineage to the movement.
 Where does "thinking slowly" end and "asking questions nobody else is asking" begin?

 If the Patience Practice can be learned by augmented citizens who choose to slow down, does that make augmentation and slow cognition complementary rather than opposed?
-And what would that mean for everything the movement stands for?
+And what would that mean for everything the movement has built its identity around?